harvard-library/archivesspace-checker/README.md

 # Archivesspace Checker

+This repository has been forked from Harvard Library's [ArchivesSpace Checker](https://github.com/harvard-library/archivesspace-checker).
+Major changes include creating a command line analysis tool and customizing the schematron for UNC EADs.

-This is a small website intended to allow Harvard Archivists to check their EAD files prior to ingest by Archivesspace.
+This is a small website intended to allow archivists to check their EAD files prior to ingest by Archivesspace.
+EADs can also be analyzed in bulk via command line rake task.

 ## System Requirements